Toy safety

 • Keep soft toys away from sleeping babies under 12 months, as they may cover your baby’s nose and mouth and interfere with breathing.

-• Always change the batteries in a toy all at once – new batteries can cause old batteries to get dangerously hot if all batteries are not changed together.
+• Always change the batteries in a toy all at once – new batteries can cause old batteries to get dangerously hot if they are not changed together.

 • Be aware of toys containing button batteries – make sure the battery compartment is tightly secured.
-Serious injury or death can result if a child swallows a button battery.
-For more information see our fact sheet Safety: Button batteries.
+Anything that lights up, has moving parts or makes sounds will likely have a button battery.
+Swallowing button batteries can cause serious injury or death.

 Key points to remember

-• Only purchase toys that meet the Australian standards.
+• Only purchase toys that meet Australian safety standards (AS/NZS ISO 8124).

-• Do not assume all toys for sale are safe – check them before buying them.
+• Do not assume all toys for sale are safe; always check before buying them.
 Be especially careful buying second-hand toys.

 • Always buy toys that are age-appropriate for your child.

-• Supervise children when they are using new toys for the first time.
+• Supervise your child when they use new toys for the first time.

 For more information

-Developed by The Royal Children's Hospital Safety Centre.
+Developed by The Royal Children’s Hospital Trauma department.
 We acknowledge the input of RCH consumers and carers.

 Disclaimer